-In 2009, a committee of MLAs recommended, in the Framework for the Future report on the future of Alberta's libraries, that the Government of Alberta "designate public libraries that house innovative programs, services or technologies as centres of excellence", and "package and share their knowledge and expertise."
+In 2009, a committee of MLAs recommended in the Framework for the Future report on the future of Alberta's libraries that the Government of Alberta "designate public libraries that house innovative programs, services or technologies as centres of excellence", and "package and share their knowledge and expertise."

-How to designate a centre of excellence?
-An award from our Minister responsible for public library services seemed like the biggest endorsement we could give.
 An awards program is a way to identify, acknowledge and encourage best practices, and to capture and communicate ideas that can be replicated by libraries across Alberta.

-Great Ideas from the Minister's Awards
+Great ideas from the minister's awards

-Here are some of the best repeatable ideas from the Minister's Awards:
+Here are some of the best repeatable ideas from the minister's awards:

-Public Library Service on a First Nations Reserve: This was achieved by developing and implementing a model to provide public library service on the Blood Tribe First Nations reserve.
+Public Library Service on a First Nations Reserve – This was achieved by developing and implementing a model to provide public library service on the Blood Tribe First Nations reserve.